 Environmental site assessment is a complex and specialised professional area involving a range of disciplines.

 Site contamination consultants undertake site contamination assessments and should investigate both human health and environmental issues.
 They are required to possess a wide range of skills and knowledge.

-Selecting a consultant should be undertaken with care, as the quality and results of the assessment undertaken is dependent on the competency of the consultant.
+Selecting a consultant should be undertaken with care, as the quality and results of the assessment and/or remediation undertaken is dependent on the competency of the consultant.
 Selection should be similar to the process used when acquiring any professional service.

 - Seek advice from a trusted person who has previously engaged an environmental consultant and has demonstrated acceptable standards of competency and completed similar projects successfully.